-Our mission: Greenpeace is the leading independent campaigning organization that uses peaceful protest and creative communication to expose global environmental problems and to promote solutions that are essential to a green and peaceful future.
+Greenpeace is a global network of independent campaigning organizations that use peaceful protest and creative confrontation to expose global environmental problems and promote solutions that are essential to a green, just, and joyful future.

 Greenpeace does not solicit contributions from government or corporations, nor will we endorse political candidates.
-Our 250,000 members in the United States and 2.8 million members worldwide provide virtually all of our funding through individual contributions.
+Over 3.5 million Greenpeacers like you provide virtually all of our funding through individual contributions.
 Your support provides the backbone of our organization and is invaluable to our efforts.